Australian held at Guantanamo says he was tortured for five years

 His lawyers have said Hicks was innocent and that he made the guilty plea under duress after enduring years of beatings, sexual assaults and sleep deprivation.

-Hicks had joined Lashkar-e-Taiba, a group later designated as a terrorist organization by the United States, in Pakistan.
-He received weapons training there before traveling to Afghanistan, the three-judge panel said.
+Hicks had joined Lashkar-e-Taiba, a group later designated as a terrorist organisation by the United States, in Pakistan.
+He received weapons training there before travelling to Afghanistan, the three-judge panel said.

 Australian Prime Minister Tony Abbott said there would be no apology from the government, which did not challenge Hicks' detention at the U.S. naval base in Cuba.